 Some believe that wild rice is the best choice to avoid arsenic, but it’s not necessarily any better than white or other rice varieties.
 Wild rice still takes up a lot of arsenic from the environment.
 Growing it in an arsenic polluted area will cause it to have high levels of arsenic.
 The best bet is to choose organic rice from a reputable company that is transparent about it’s growing practices and test for arsenic.

 Arsenic in Rice: Bottom Line

 Though there is arsenic in rice and arsenic exposure is a health risk, it’s not necessarily a reason to avoid rice all together.
-Rice can be eaten safely when you choose the right rice, prepare it properly, and eat it occasionally.
+Be sure to choose the right brands, prepare the rice properly, and eat it only on occasion.